endlesslycurious/configs/README.md

 This repo contains various configuration files I use for development.

 ## Setup scripts
+Sets up symbolic links from files in repo to expected install locations on disk.
 * setup.sh - For Mac & Linux.

 ## Editor Configs